benjiae/lastfm-currentsong/readme.md

 A simple last-fm to text file (and image) tool

 ## ¿Why?
-obs-currentsong only supports spotify by title
+obs-currentsong only supports spotify with the title and i don't want a window on obs

 ## How to use:
 First, clone this repository and create a ``.env`` file, make sure it includes the following: